-We missed out meeting our new best friend because we didn’t like how they looked.
-We didn’t go on an amazing trip because we thought it was reserved for people different from us.
+You may have missed meeting your new best friend because you didn’t like her appearance.
+You missed an amazing trip because you incorrectly thought it was reserved for people different than you.

-Some stereotypes cause you to miss out.
-Others can really hurt you.
+Stereotypes can cause you to miss out on meaningful opportunities.
+Others can actually cause physical harm.
 Such is the case with hearing loss stereotypes.

-A persistent stereotype is that they can’t take care of themselves.
+A persistent stereotype is that individuals experiencing hearing loss can’t take care of themselves.
 They stay at home.
-They don’t get out and do things they love, drive or maintain independence.
+They don’t get out and do the things they love, drive, or maintain their independence.

-If you start thinking about how this related to you as your hearing loss gets worse at any age, it becomes a self-fulfilling prophecy.
-As you get older, the impact it has on you is stronger.
+If you start thinking about how this relates to you as your hearing loss gets worse, it becomes a self-fulfilling prophecy.
+As you get older, the impact this stereotype has on you becomes stronger.

 Often this isn’t entirely by choice.
-However, the great news is that you can break this downward spiral by merely getting your hearing checked and getting fitted for a hearing aid.
+You can break the downward spiral, however, by getting your hearing checked and being fitted for a hearing aid by a hearing specialist.

-Many people think that hearing aids make them seem old.
-They’re embarrassed to admit that they have trouble hearing.
+Many people think hearing aids will make them seem old.
+They’re embarrassed to admit they have trouble hearing.
 They think they can do okay without help.

-But the truth is that people who need a hearing aid and don’t wear one are much more likely to be perceived as older than they are.
-The constant asking people to repeat themselves and the misunderstandings are a dead give away.
+The truth is people who need a hearing aid and don’t wear one are much more likely to be perceived as older than they actually are.
+Constant misunderstandings and asking people to repeat themselves are a dead giveaway.

-Not wearing a hearing aid when you have moderate to severe hearing loss has some serious health implications that are much worse than wearing a hearing aid like:
+If you are experiencing moderate to severe hearing loss but not wearing your hearing aid, you’re leaving yourself susceptible to serious health implications, which are much worse than wearing a hearing aid.

 - 30% increased risk of depression